savoirfairelinux/building-inclusive-open-source-software/docs/B-IAP.md

 This can be done by discussing with diverse users and experts, regularly communicating internally on the subject (for example, by sharing stories of users who took advantage of the inclusiveness of your app) or by hosting events where team members can try and use your app with assistive technologies or simulated disabilities, and reflect on what could be improved.

-One good story to start building empathy could be the one of Jill, told by her friend Ashley Shew.
+One good story to start building empathy can be the one of Jill, told by her friend Ashley Shew.

 !!!
 Quote "Ashley Shew, *[Against Technoableism, Rethinking Who Needs Improvement](https://wwnorton.com/books/9781324036661)*"
     When I was in grad school, before I was disabled, I made great friends with my fellow student Jill.
 I didn’t think of myself as disabled, and it would be another ten years before I would be diagnosed as having Crohn’s disease, but I was already having intermittent issues with inflammation and flares of symptoms that didn’t really make sense together yet.
 She was a paraplegic wheelchair user.
 She passed away over a decade ago now, but back then, we hung out with a larger group from our cohort, and Jill and I got along especially well.
 We had classes together, occasionally shopped together, and she’d invite us all to her apartment for group hangs.
 She was originally from New Jersey but had moved to New Mexico, where the climate was better for her.
 She loved New Mexico.
 She was just away to earn a master’s degree: two years in our program in Virginia, then she planned to return home to New Mexico to teach.
 She was full of jokes, and it was easy to be with her.